budget-coder/music_library_mobile_syncer/README.md

 - Make it possible to auto-detect Android device.
 - Add javadoc to all methods...
 - Add interrupt checking.
-- Implement the progress bar.
+- Make it work for nested folders